sidharthsinha/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   p = (n*s - n + f - s) / 2
   When s = 1 ==> P = (f-1) / 2
   ```
+- Strided Convolutions are done because if the size of input image is too large, it becomes very computationaly expensive to carry out convolutions.
+Therefore striding is done in order to make it more feasible while preserving necessary data at the same time.

 ### Convolutions over volumes